 More Christmas Gnome tutorials You Might Like

-- Christmas Cowboy Gnome – If you want to learn how to make a gnome for Christmas, this cowboy gnome is one long, tall drink of water that’s down for the holidays.
+- Christmas Cowboy Gnome – If you want to learn how to make a gnome for Christmas, this Nordic Christmas cowboy nisse is one long, tall drink of water that’s down for the holidays–and you can find everything you need to make him at the craft store!

 - 75+ Christmas Gnome Tutorials – All of the BEST gnome tutorials for the holidays that you’ll find anywhere.
 And I mean ANYWHERE.
 There’s so many free sewing patterns for gnomes, you’ll never run out of ideas.

-- Christmas Gnome Ornaments – Our most popular tutorial by far, these little tomten are perfect for any Christmas tree!
+- Christmas Gnome Ornaments – Our most popular Scandinavian Christmas gnome tutorial by far, these little tomten are perfect for any Christmas tree!

 Please Save This to Pinterest